Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Results

 Generally, a high measurement rate can contribute to teleportation and allow the information to spread super-ballistically; the presence of the measurements means that Lieb-Robinson bounds \cite{lieb1972finite,Ultrafast2023} do not apply.
 However, too many measurements also suppress the entanglement and may restrict its spreading.
 We hypothesize that the critical point is exactly where the interplay between teleportation and entanglement suppression leads to the fastest growth of the entanglement range.
 Therefore, we expect the dynamical exponent $z$, relating the scales of space and time, to be smallest at $\bar{p}_c$ and grow again upon increasing the measurement rate.

 To study the behavior of the dynamical exponent in the area-law phase, we look for the first time in which long-range entanglement emerges.
 Concretely, we initialize the system in a random product state and monitor the growth of entanglement by tracking the tripartite mutual information, $\mathcal{I}_3(A,B,C)$, across all possible partitions $\{A,B,C\}$ of the system, where $A,B,C$ are adjacent quarters.
 We identify the first time when $\mathcal{I}_3(A,B,C)\neq 0$, serving as a typical time for the emergence of long-range entanglement, and examine how this time scales with the system size $L$, positing an $t_{\text{ent}}\sim L^z$ scaling relation.
 We note that this time is associated with rare events that become increasingly rare with the increase in $\bar{p}$.
-This long-range entanglement does not persist in the area-law phase; it is produced at time $t_{\text{ent}}$ by a temporal rare event but is then quickly removed by subsequent measurements.
+This long-range entanglement does not persist in the area-law phase; it is produced at time $t_{\text{ent}}$ by a low-measurement temporal rare event but is then quickly removed by subsequent measurements.

 Indeed, as we show in \cref{subfig:z_area}, the exponent $z$ grows with increasing $\bar{p}$ in the area-law phase.
-Overall, completing the picture of minimal, vanishing $z$ at $\bar{p}_c$ and a temporal Griffiths fan opening from both sides, as presented in \cref{subfig:zeta_grif}.
+Overall, completing the picture of minimal, vanishing $z$ at $\bar{p}_c$ and a temporal Griffiths fan opening from both sides, as presented by a blue shade in \cref{subfig:zeta_grif}.